OpenDCAI/MorphoBench/README.md

 ## 🙏 Acknowledgements

-This project adapts evaluation script logic from [Humanity's Last Exam](https://github.com/centerforaisafety/hle).
+This repository adapts evaluation script from [Humanity's Last Exam](https://github.com/centerforaisafety/hle).
+We sincerely thank the authors for their valuable contributions to the research community.